U.S. Citizen Services

 All forms must be completed (but not signed) before your appointment.

-Effective April 30, 2012, U.S. passports and Consular Reports of Birth Abroad (CRBAs) approved at the Embassy in Brasilia and the Consulate General in São Paulo will only be returned via registered mail through the Brazilian postal system (Correios) following the procedure described below.
-The Consulate General in Rio de Janeiro will continue to use a courier service, which can be arranged at the time of your appointment, for delivery of U.S. passports and CRBAs.
+U.S. passports and Consular Reports of Birth Abroad (CRBAs) approved at the Embassy in Brasilia and the Consulate General in São Paulo are returned via registered mail through the Brazilian postal system (Correios) following the procedure described below.
+The Consulate General in Rio de Janeiro uses a courier service, which can be arranged at the time of your appointment, for delivery of U.S. passports and CRBAs.
 For details on arranging passport delivery from the Consulate in Recife, please click here.

 To receive your passport or CRBA by mail from the Embassy in Brasilia or the Consulate General in São Paulo, you must bring an envelope and sufficient Brazilian stamps with you to your appointment.
 The registration label will be affixed to the envelope by the post office once the Embassy or Consulate returns it to them.
 If you are applying for both a CRBA and a passport at the same time, both documents can be returned in the same envelope.
 Brazilian post office locations can be found here.

-As of June 19, 2012, the fee to mail one passport or one passport and one Consular Report of Birth Abroad, is R$5.30.
+The fee to mail one passport or one passport and one Consular Report of Birth Abroad is currently 5.30 Reais.
 If you choose not to have your passport delivered by mail, you or a representative who has been designated in writing may pick the passport up at the Embassy or Consulate during our American Citizen Services public office hours.

 Give supporting documents-- verifying your citizenship and identity-- to your local Consulate, Embassy or Consular Agency-- along with your application form.
 The required supporting documentation varies based on the application form used, so consult your form for more details.